Last updated on March 6th, 2023 at 03:00 am

 Treadmills are fun!
-And it is really a good cardio equipment to shed weight.
+And it is a piece of good cardio equipment to shed weight.
 Keep it in your workout routine.
-You should also spice up your routine by trying the treadmill incline more often.
+You should also increase your routine by trying the treadmill incline more often.

-The treadmill calories counters are not accurate.
-It tends to overestimate the number of calories you are actually burning to make you feel more accomplished.
-This fact shouldn’t affect people who are just using treadmills as part of their casual early morning routines.
+The treadmill calorie counters are not accurate.
+It tends to overestimate the calories you burn to make you feel more accomplished.
+This shouldn’t affect people using treadmills in their casual early morning routines.

-But if you are bent into getting your body goal, and is following a strict work out and diet, you should not rely on treadmill calories counters.
-There are other calculators that yield more accurate results.
+But if you are bent on getting your body goal and are following a strict workout and diet, you should not rely on treadmill calorie counters.
+Other calculators yield more accurate results.

 - Weight Loss Meal Prep : Ultimate Weight Loss Guide for 7 days